rayhankinan/rest-query-parser/README.md

 * `:required` - parameter is required.
 Must present in the query string.
 Raise error if not.
 * `:int` - parameter must be convertable to int type.
 Raise error if not.
 * `:float` - parameter must be convertable to float32 type.
 Raise error if not.
-* `:time` - parameter must be convertable to time.Time type with RFC3339 format.
+* `:timestamp` - parameter must be convertable to time.Time type with RFC3339 format.
 Raise error if not.
 * `:bool` - parameter must be convertable to bool type.
 Raise error if not.

 ## Supported types
 - `string` - the default type for all provided filters if not specified another.
 Could be compared by `eq, ne, gt, lt, gte, lte, like, ilike, nlike, nilike, in, nin, is, not` methods (`nlike, nilike` means `NOT LIKE, NOT ILIKE` respectively, `in, nin` means `IN, NOT IN` respectively, `is, not` for comparison to NULL `IS NULL, IS NOT NULL`).
 - `int` - integer type.
 Must be specified with tag ":int".
 Could be compared by `eq, ne, gt, lt, gte, lte, in, nin` methods.
 - `float` - float type.
 Must be specified with tag ":float".
 Could be compared by `eq, ne, gt, lt, gte, lte, in, nin` methods.
 However, avoid the `eq, ne, in, nin` methods.
 - `time.Time` - time.Time type.
-Must be specified with tag ":time".
+Must be specified with tag ":timestamp".
 Could be compared by `eq, ne, gt, lt, gte, lte, in, nin` methods.
 - `bool` - boolean type.
 Must be specified with tag ":bool".
 Could be compared by `eq` method.

 ## Date usage